daniel-acuna/ist718_notes/markdown/CourseIntro.md

 - Domain Knowledge

-According to the Venn Diagram, data science is the overlapping area of hacking skills, math & statistics knowledge and domain knowledge:
+Using the Venn Diagram, we can depict data science as the overlapping area of hacking skills, math & statistics knowledge and domain knowledge:
 ![image1](https://github.com/sciosci/ist718_notes/blob/master/markdown/image/1.png)

 ### 2.1 The “classic” and “new” kinds of data science